jpanikulam/jpanikulam.github.io/index.md

 # My Current Projects

+## Work
+Since the end of February, I have been working on a new venture in Pittsburgh, PA.

+## Sonder
+Geometric sonar navigation

+## CPY
+Python syntactic code generation

+# My Past Projects

 ## [SubjuGator](http://subjugator.org/)
 I was named SubjuGator software lead at the end of August 2015.
-Since then, we've begun a massive campaign to re-implement all of the legacy code, and build a much more autonomous vehicle.
-Note: **all** of this work was done by a handful of undergraduate students at UF in the last year.
+I lead a massive campaign to re-implement all of the legacy code, and build a much more autonomous vehicle.
+Note: **all** of this work was done by a handful of undergraduate students at UF in the subsequent year.

 Current features include: